Terms of Service

 (3) If the User objects to the amended Terms, the Provider is entitled to terminate the contractual relationship.

-11. Final Provisions
+13. Final Provisions

 (1) The laws of the Federal Republic of Germany shall apply, excluding the UN Convention on Contracts for the International Sale of Goods (CISG).
+In relation to consumers, this choice of law applies only insofar as it does not deprive the consumer of the protection of mandatory provisions of the law of the state of their habitual residence.

 (3) Should individual provisions of these Terms be or become invalid, the validity of the remaining provisions shall remain unaffected.
 The invalid provision shall be replaced by a valid provision that most closely approximates the economic purpose of the invalid provision.